Mihot7/Mihot/README.md

 # Mihot
-Mihot is a "operating system" in batch!
+Mihot is an "operating system" in batch!